NTAP/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 Furthermore, in cases when the cubic function of CUBIC would increase the congestion window less aggressively than Reno, CUBIC simply follows the window size of Reno to ensure that CUBIC achieves at least the same throughput as Reno in small-BDP networks.
-We call this region where CUBIC behaves like Reno the "Reno-friendly region".
+The region where CUBIC behaves like Reno is called the "Reno-friendly region".

 ## Principle 3 for RTT Fairness